eugeniosu/ProductDevelopmentProject/backend/README.md

 $ pip install -r requirements/requirementsProd.txt
 ```

-Edit the file `zappa_settings.json` with the OutputValues from AWS resources.
+Replace the key values in `zappa_settings.json` with the OutputValues from AWS resources.

 | `zappa_settings.json` | AWS OutputKey|
 | ------| ------ |